What is MFA (Multi-Factor Authentication) and how does it work?

 Which MFA is right for my business?

 At Stytch, we highly advocate for designing your authentication flows around what introduces the least amount of friction to your users, while still keeping them secure.
 Determining that usually varies from business to business.
+While we provide a more in-depth rundown how to choose the right MFA flow in another article, any company can start by considering three main decisions:

 1. Will you make MFA optional or require it for all users?